joshwlewis/unitwise/README.md

 1.meter > 1.yard # => true
 ```

 Again, you have to compare compatible units.
-Dissimilar units will fail.
+For example, comparing two
-For example, comparing two temperatures will work, comparing a mass to a length would fail.
+temperatures will work, comparing a mass to a length would fail.

 ### SI abbreviations